Google Web Designer

 - A couple of performance improvements.

-The big deal for this release is the inclusion of a 3D component.
+deal for this release is the inclusion of a 3D component.
 That’s right, 3D objects are coming to a browser ad near, you.
 And if those 3D objects don’t crush my phone’s processor or play music, I’ll be okay with that.
 This feature is most definitely still in beta, however.
 And even if you do use it, only a small selection of people in a pilot program can currently serve up ads with 3D content.
 Don’t expect to get much use out of the feature yet.